 The multiple settings provide a complex landscape to see the nuanced approaches to Black labor in the slavery era.
 While Baby Suggs worked as a slaveowner in the South, in Cincinnati, she exchanged her labor for a house.
 Some Black men could find jobs for low pay doing industrial work.

 I enjoy Toni Morrison’s novels because she makes Black womanhood the center of what she writes.
 In Beloved Morrison tells a story about Black motherhood, sisterhood, and love through Sethe’s relationships with other characters.

 During slavery, Black women did not have the luxuries their labor afforded White women.
 For instance, Sethe was forced to give the milk her child needed to the slaveowner’s baby while her child cried in hunger.

 Beloved comes filled with biblical references.
 I think these references help us see the Bible and spirituality in a more liberated manner than represented by the church.

-For instance, Baby Suggs operated as a pastor for the free Blacks who made Cincinnati their home.
+For instance, Baby Suggs operated as a pastor for the free Black people who made Cincinnati their home.
 People would gather in the Clearing, a place in the forest, where she would urge them to seek healing through song, dance, and tears.
 Yet, Baby Suggs laments she cannot read like the preachers at church do.
 Still, she calls together people from her community to praise and worship.
 In moving testimony, Baby Suggs helps those who cannot read God, feel God instead.

 Beloved‘s characters help reveal the dynamics of Black family in a slave society.
 When Halle asks Sethe to marry him, Sethe expresses disappointment that she can not have a wedding.
 While slaveowners permitted marriage between slaves,they did not recognize it as legal binding since slaves had no rights.